exercism/java/exercises/practice/bob/.approaches/introduction.md

 }
 ```

 This approach defines helper methods for each type of message—silent, shouting, and questioning—to keep each condition clean and easily testable.
-For more details, refer to the [`if` Statements Approach][approach-if].
+For more details, refer to the [method-based `if` Statements Approach][approach-method-if].

-## Approach: nested `if` statements
+## Approach: `if` statements

 ```java
 import java.util.function.Predicate;